JesseHill/git-tutorial/README.txt

 	remote = origin
 	merge = refs/heads/develop
 ```
-We can see that we don't have the alias cloned to the new repository.
+We can see that we don't have the alias in the cloned repository.
 The config contents are local to the copy of the repository.

 Let's clean up and go back to our original repository: